MLTC Grievances and Appeals

 Expedited and Standard Complaint and Complaint Appeal

-The plan will send a written acknowledgment of complaint within 15 business days of receipt.
+The plan will send a written acknowledgment of the complaint within 15 business days of receipt.
 If a decision is reached before the written acknowledgment is sent, the plan may include the written acknowledgment with the notice of decision (one notice).

 An expedited complaint will be decided as fast as the member’s condition requires, but no more than 48 hours of receipt of all necessary information or 7 calendar days of receipt of the complaint.
 The Plan will notify members of the decision by phone and in writing within 3 business days of the decision.